-Carl Philipp Emanuel Bach’s choral music belongs almost exclusively to the years 1768–88, when he served as music director for the city of Hamburg.1 The only known exceptions are the Magnificat, Wq 215; the Easter cantata Gott hat den Herrn auferweckt, Wq 244; the wedding cantata Willst du mit diesem Manne ziehen, H 824a; and a few works from Bach’s student days, of which only a recently discovered cantata written for Leipzig (c.
+Carl Philipp Emanuel Bach’s choral music belongs almost exclusively to the years 1768–88, when he served as music director for the city of Hamburg.1 The only known exceptions are the Magnificat, Wq 215; the Easter cantata Gott hat den Herrn auferweckt, Wq 244; the wedding cantata Willt du mit diesem Manne ziehen, H 824a; and a few works from Bach’s student days, of which only a recently discovered cantata written for Leipzig (c.
 1734) survives, as well as a few librettos for works performed at Frankfurt an der Oder.
-Series V presents these choral works, organized by genre and tradition.
+Series V presents Bach’s choral works, organized by genre and tradition.
 The three oratorios—the Passions-Cantate, Wq 233; Die Israeliten in der Wüste, Wq 238; and Die Auferstehung und Himmelfahrt Jesu, Wq 240—and the twenty-one Passions have been assigned to series IV.
 Furthermore, it seemed appropriate to include the few secular works for solo voices, including Klopstocks Morgengesang am Schöpfungsfeste, Wq 239, in series VI with the vocal chamber music.
 The divisions between series IV, V, and VI are thus fluid and determined primarily by pragmatic decisions.

 In many ways, C.P.E.
 Bach’s responsibilities in Hamburg were similar to those of his father in Leipzig.
 Like his predecessor Georg Philipp Telemann, Bach had to supply music on a regular basis for the city’s five main churches: St. Petri, St. Nicolai, St. Jacobi, St. Catharinen, and St. Michaelis.
-The musical requirements included cantatas not only for the main services on Sundays and feast days, but also for Vesper services as well as special occasions, mainly installations of pastors and other officials.
+The musical requirements included cantatas not only for the main services on Sundays and feast days, but also for vesper services as well as special occasions, mainly installations of pastors and other officials.
 A smaller portion were commissions of the Hamburg bourgeoisie or its representatives, such as funeral pieces for mayors, or occasionally oratorios and serenades for the Bürgercapitain celebrations.
 The number of such commissions, especially from private individuals, was significantly less than during former times.
-Similarly, a smaller number of new church cantatas, which for J.S.
-Bach and Telemann still clearly formed a central part of their creative work, were used in the services.
+Similarly, a smaller number of new church cantatas, which for Johann Sebastian Bach and Telemann still clearly formed a central part of their creative work, were used in the services.
 Like his brother Wilhelm Friedemann during his time as music director in Halle (1746–64), C.P.E.
 Bach instead focused on pieces for the high feast days.
 These cantatas were called Quartalstücke (quarterly music) to celebrate the principal seasons of the liturgical year: Christmas, Easter, Pentecost, and Michaelmas.
 Otherwise, Bach was content to perform works by other composers.
 After Bach’s death, the declining interest in the cantata as the main musical component of the church service became evident in 1789 when the two head pastors at St. Catharinen and St. Michaelis, Berkhan and Rambach, demanded the reduction of church music with choir and orchestra from 120 to 30 services annually, thereby ultimately approving and confirming Bach’s own approach.2

 Even though only a small portion of the performance repertory, as recorded in NV 1790 and the auction catalogues of 1789 and 1805, is extant,3 the surviving material reveals a broad spectrum of procedures.
 These include presenting minimally altered works by other composers; mixing borrowed movements by various composers—occasionally with movements by Bach himself—to form pasticcios; and composing completely new works.
 This presents an uncommon situation for the complete edition of a composer’s creative output and requires case-by-case solutions.